 \section{Conclusion}

-In this paper, we present two novel techniques to enhance the compression quality of multi-grid based data redcution, as well as a series of optimizations to improve the performance.
-The proposed approach leads to up to $2\times$ compression ratio gain compared to state-of-the-art error-controlled lossy compressors under the same distortion and tens of performance improvement over the existing multi-grid based implementation.
-In the future work, we plan to further improve the quality of multi-grid based data reduction by exploring higher-order basis functions and adapt them in different regions of data.
+In this paper, we present two novel techniques to enhance the compression quality of multilevel data reduction, as well as a series of optimizations to improve its performance.
+The proposed approach leads to up to $2\times$ compression ratio gain compared to state-of-the-art error-controlled lossy compressors under the same distortion and tens of performance improvement over the existing multilevel method.
+In future work, we plan to further improve the quality of multilevel data reduction by exploring higher-order basis functions and adapting them in different regions of data.